chjch/LAA6656/tutorials/3-raster_gis.md

-# GIS Analysis for Raster Data
+# Tutorial 3 - GIS Analysis for Raster Data

 ## 1. What is Raster Data